 Easy Simple Sambar Recipe Without Vegetables And Without Coconut – How To Make Sambar Without Vegetables For Rice, Dosa, Idli – How To Make Idli Sambar Without Vegetables

-You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind extract and sambar powder, (using a pressure cooker or programmable instant pot) or by adding more spices (even without sambar powder) and a simple seasoning (which is what I do).
+You can make this quick sambar using just toor dal (yellow pigeon peas), tamarind and sambar powder, (using a pressure cooker or programmable instant pot) or by adding more spices (even without sambar powder) and a simple seasoning (as I do sometimes).

-As a matter of fact, vegetables are main ingredients in traditional sambar recipes, as this is actually a healthy soup/stew kind of combination of lentils and vegetables with spices.
+As a matter of fact, vegetables are main ingredients in traditional sambar recipes, as this is actually a healthy soup/stew kind of combination of dal and vegetables with spices.
 However if you are out of time and if you don’t have chopped vegetables with you, this simple sambar recipe without vegetables can help you to make a quick gravy for rice or dosa or idli.

 Even simple sambar recipe without vegetables can be made in different ways with slight modifications.
 This simple sambar recipe without vegetables is made without coconut as well.
 However, if you love adding coconut, go ahead and dry roast a cup of grated coconut which can be grind and added to the gravy.
 This will add extra thickness to the gravy which is made without vegetables.

 However even if you don’t want to add roasted grind mix of coconut to the sambar, you can easily make sambar using this simple sambar recipe without vegetables.

 The main ingredient for sambar is split yellow pigeon peas which is known as toor dal in India.
-I am going to use some extra lentils (toor dal) for this sambar recipe as this is needed to add thickness to the sambar which is made without vegetables or coconut.
+I am going to use some extra dal (toor dal/yellow split pigeon peas) for this sambar recipe as this is needed to add thickness to the sambar which is made without vegetables or coconut.